- Journal Details

 Sciendo archives the contents of this journal in Portico - digital long-term preservation service of scholarly books, journals and collections.

 The editorial board is participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
 Similarity Check is a medium that allows for comprehensive manuscripts screening, aimed to eliminate plagiarism and provide a high standard and quality peer-review process.

 Questrom Professor in Management, Professor of Marketing, Questrom School of Business, Boston University, USA,

-Professor of Marketing, University of London, London, England
+Professor of Marketing, King´s College London, England,

 Professor of Marketing, Director Center of Marketing Excellence, Lee Kong Chian School of Business, Singapore,

 Professor of Marketing and Retailing, University of Cologne, Germany,

 Professor of Electronic Commerce, Goethe-University, Frankfurt am Main, Germany,